Peloton recalls treadmills, halts sales, after a child dies - WTMJ

 In a statement Wednesday, Foley apologized and said the company “made a mistake” in its initial response to the safety commission.

-Shares of New York-based Peloton Interactive Inc. sunk nearly 14% to $83.39 after the recall was announced Wednesday, its second biggest percentage decline.
+Shares of New York-based Peloton Interactive Inc. sunk more than 10% to $86.91 after the recall was announced Wednesday, its second biggest percentage decline.

-Sen. Richard Blumenthal, a Democrat from Connecticut who is chair of the consumer safety committee, said the recall was dangerously delayed.

-“Peloton unacceptably put consumers at risk,” Blumenthal said in a statement, adding that he would work to strengthen the safety commission so that “companies like Peloton no longer get to call the shots on consumer safety.”

 Peloton is best known for its stationary bikes, but it introduced treadmills about three years ago.
 Sales of Peloton equipment have soared during the pandemic as virus-weary people avoid gyms and workout at home.
 In the last three months of 2020, the company brought in $1 billion in revenue, more than double what it made the year before.

-In all, Peloton said it received 72 reports of adults, kids, pets or other items, such as exercise balls, being pulled under the rear of the treadmill.
+In all, Peloton said it received 72 reports of adults, kids, pets or other items, such as exercise balls, being pulled under the treadmill.
 Of those reports, 29 were of children who suffered injuries, including broken bones and cuts.
 One child, who was 6 years old, died.

-Joseph Martyak, a spokesman at the Consumer Product Safety Commission, said the agency is still testing the treadmills, but it appears the design of the Peloton Tread+, including its belt and its height off the floor, could make it more likely to pull people people, pets and items under the machine than other brands of treadmills.

-Those who own the Tread+ treadmill have until Nov.
+Those who own the treadmill have until Nov.
 6, 2022, to get a full refund from Peloton.
-The safety commission still recommends that people stop using the treadmill, but for those that want to keep it, Peloton said it will move it free of charge to a room where children or pets cannot access it and update the software so a passcode is required to unlock it.
+For those that want to keep the treadmill, Peloton said it will move it free of charge to a room where children or pets cannot access it and update the software so a passcode is required to unlock it.

 Follow Joseph Pisani on Twitter: @josephpisani